 Survey 2 began to hone in on the development and regulatory desires of the community.
 Topics that were addressed include land use preferences, location of development, and zoning ordinance modifications.
 The survey results indicated that land use preferences were heavily weighted towards preserving the existing character of the corridor and allowing such use as residential, agricultural, and open space.
 Respondents did not wish to see industrial, research and development, and neighborhood mixed use.
-Many residents also expressed interest in large home sizes, the preservation of natural and agricultural areas, and the addition of trails along the corridor.
+Many residents also expressed interest in large residential lot sizes, the preservation of natural and agricultural areas, and the addition of trails along the corridor.

-Survey 2 Results Figure 2
+Figure 2-2 Survey 2 Results

+Figure 2-3 Survey 3 Results